caloni/journal/journal.md

 If you want kale, you should be open to the notion that animals should play a role in the food system, and that we may need to eat more animals, not fewer.
 This scenario means we will maximally capture solar energy in the form of plants, and the animals convert that energy into good soil, fertilizer for other plants, and healthy nutrients for people—in a word, life.

 We recognize that this is already a long and technical book, but physicist Jeremy England makes an important point in a recent paper.
-He argues that the purpose of life is to enhance entropy, or the relative disorder in the world or universe.4 This may be an unsatisfying case for the more spiritually minded, but it has profound implications regardless of one’s religious stance.
+He argues that the purpose of life is to enhance entropy, or the relative disorder in the world or universe.
+This may be an unsatisfying case for the more spiritually minded, but it has profound implications regardless of one’s religious stance.
 In the short term, life works against entropy by harnessing the energy around us (mainly from the sun, although a few systems on the ocean floor exist largely independent from this system) and creating more life.
 This is called a nonequilibrium process (or nonequilibrium thermodynamics, for the technically inclined), and this concept makes the case that we’d do well to foster as much of this nonequilibrium process as we can.
 What does this mean in practical terms?
 Encourage as many plants as possible to harness as much sunlight as possible.
 Have as many animals as possible consuming both plants and animals.
 Encourage this system to be as diversified and resilient as possible.
 In short, this looks like a lot of grass and grazing animals; it does not look like row crops as far as the eye can see, all dependent on unsustainable synthetic chemical inputs.
 If we pause for a moment and imagine an earth without humans, or the earth before humans, both these scenarios involve a remarkable amount of life.
 And death.

 This is an interesting conundrum.
 On the one hand, some in the antimeat scene suggest that humanity is a blight unto the earth, yet these same people make the case that the more like “us” an organism is (sentience), the more unethical it is to eat it.